 Audi A1 MPG & CO2

 A more powerful 109bhp 30 TFSI is a tuned version of the same engine, and actually manages ever-so-slightly better fuel economy at up to 53.3mpg on the entry-level model - partly thanks to a sixth gear in the gearbox.
 CO2 emissions start at 123g/km for this model.
 Above this, the 35 TFSI is fitted with a 1.5-litre petrol with cylinder-deactivation technology, a system that effectively reduces the size of the engine when full power isn't required.
 It’s only available with Audi’s S tronic automatic gearbox, and offers up to 47.1mpg and emissions starting at 137g/km despite plenty of punch.

-The A1 40 TFSI is the thirstiest at 42.8mpg.
-It has an uncharacteristically large 2.0-litre turbo that's related to the engine found in models like the Volkswagen Golf GTI. producing 204bhp.
-It also has the highest emissions of the A1 range, starting at 150g/km.
-There's a strong possibility of mild-hybrid engines joining the A1 range, but diesel engines are unlikely as manufacturers seek to phase them out in most smaller models.
+The now-discontinued A1 40 TFSI was the thirstiest at 42.8mpg.
+It had an uncharacteristically large 2.0-litre turbo related to the engine found in models like the Volkswagen Golf GTI, producing 204bhp.
+It also had the highest emissions of the A1 range, starting at 150g/km.

 You’ll find the expected top-selling 30 TFSI in groups 19-21, while the less powerful 25 TFSI occupies group 16.